radroof22/cs7643-project-skiplayer/result.md

 ## Base Testing without LayerSkip

-This runs the benchmakr using the basic implementation of auto-regressive generation.
+This runs the benchmark using the basic implementation of auto-regressive generation.

 ```json
 {